qoijjj/hardened-images/files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md

 ### Force disable simultaneous multithreading

-**Disables this hardware feature on user request, regardless of mitigation necessity**
+**Disables this hardware feature on user request, regardless of whether it is affected by known vulnerabilities**

 `nosmt=force`